 During the Great Tribulation, the false prophet will also perform miracles.
 “The coming of the lawless one is according to the working of Satan, with all power, signs, and lying wonders” (2 Thessalonians 2:9).

 Speaking of this same person, Revelation 13:11, 13-14 says, “Then I saw another beast coming up out of the earth, and he had two horns like a lamb and spoke like a dragon. … He performs great signs, so that he even makes fire come down from heaven on the earth in the sight of men [an Elijah-like miracle].
 And he deceives those who dwell on the earth by those signs which he was granted to do in the sight of the beast.”

 Satan will use the beast and the false prophet as counterfeits to the two witnesses.
 As a result, Satan will continue to deceive the whole world through “signs, and lying wonders” and false religion.Satan will use the beast and the false prophet as counterfeits to the two witnesses.
 As a result, Satan will continue to deceive the whole world through “signs, and lying wonders” (2 Thessalonians 2:9) and false religion (also see Matthew 24:24; Revelation 12:9).

 God does not want His followers to be deceived by these counterfeits.
 But most people will be deceived.

 Why will people rejoice over the deaths of the two witnesses?

 After the two witnesses complete their 3½-year ministry of preaching the gospel to the entire world, their divine protection will be removed and they will be killed.

-To learn more about how to further your relationship with God, see the “Change” section of this website.
+To learn more about how to further your relationship with God, download our free booklet Change Your Life.
 We are also always pleased to receive questions and input from our readers.
-A form for sending an email is conveniently located below.
+A form for sending a question is conveniently located below.